Projects & Sites

 Leadership: Louise Laurent & Marni Jacobs (University of California San Diego), Kathryn Lindley (Vanderbilt University Medical Center)

-The Multi-Omics for Maternal Health after PE (MOM-Health) Disease Study Site aims to use multi-omic analyses of biosamples matched with comprehensive clinical and demographic information and measures of environmental exposures before and after delivery to uncover mechanisms leading from preeclampsia and other hypertensive diseases of pregnancy to cardiovascular disease following delivery in a diverse population.
+Disease Study Site aims to use multi-omic analyses of biosamples matched with comprehensive clinical information before and after delivery to uncover mechanisms leading from preeclampsia and other hypertensive diseases of pregnancy to cardiovascular disease following delivery.
 We strive to generate knowledge that can be used to develop strategies to predict patients at risk for later cardiovascular disease and to develop preventative therapies, improving postpartum maternal health in those most at risk for long-term morbidity and mortality.

 University of Illinois Chicago Diabetes and Kidney Disease (UIC-DKD)